The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

 Here’s some typical donation process from prospecting to posted (the cash has been received or at least you have the check).

-Then once the donor has agreed to give money there is the predge stage.
+Then once the donor has agreed to give money there is the pledge stage.

-In the NPSP, Salesforce provides these donation stages for you but your stages should reflect your donation process rather than the Salesforce defaults.
+In the NPSP, Salesforce provides these donation stages for you but your stage should reflect your donation process rather than the Salesforce defaults.

 Take some time to discuss and agree on these opportunity stages within your organization.